 - Local Regulations: Familiarize yourself with Vietnam’s local pet regulations, including leash laws, dog licensing, and pet-friendly facilities.

 - Veterinary Check-Up: Schedule a post-travel veterinary check-up to ensure your dog’s health is not compromised during the journey.

 Pet-friendly Accommodations in Vietnam

 Most hotels and apartments in Vietnam do not welcome pets.
-Therefore, even though on their website, they might state that the accommodation is pet-friendly, it is best to check carefully before checking in.
-The best options would be Airbnb or renting a private villa if you’re traveling with a dog.
+Therefore, even though their website might state that the accommodation is pet-friendly, it is best to check carefully before checking in.
+The best options would be Airbnb or renting a private villa if traveling with a dog.